Auth0

 * **domain**: The Auth0 domain associated with your account.
 Replace `your-auth0-domain` with your actual Auth0 domain.

 * **client\_id**: The unique identifier for your Auth0 application.
+Found in the Auth0 Dashboard under **Applications** > your app > **Settings**.
 Replace `your-client-id` with your actual client ID.

 * **client\_secret**: The secret key associated with your Auth0 application.
+This value should be stored as a Wrangler secret, not in plain text.
 Replace `your-client-secret` with your actual client secret.

 * **redirect\_uri**: The URI to which Auth0 will redirect users after authentication.
-Replace `https://your-api-url/api/v1/auth0/callback` with your actual callback URL.
+This must match one of the **Allowed Callback URLs** in your Auth0 application settings.

 * **jwks**: A JSON Web Key Set (JWKS) containing the public keys used to verify the JWT signatures.
 Replace the values in the `n`, `kid`, `x5t`, and `x5c` fields with your actual key values.
 Either `jwks` or `jwks_uri` is required.